The Clay Davison Legacy Scholarship

 Selection

-The Foundation will begin accepting applications for the Clay Davison Legacy Scholarship in December, with a deadline for applications in mid-March.
-Recipients will be selected each spring.
+The Foundation will begin accepting applications for the Clay Davison Legacy Scholarship in January, with a deadline for applications in mid-March.
+Recipients will be selected each Spring.

 NOTE: The Kenosha Community Foundation will announce when applications for the scholarship are available and the date they are due.